FhenixProtocol/cofhe.js/README.md

 //    ?^ - [bigint, string, bigint, bigint, bool]
 ```

-As with `fhenixsdk.encrypt` above, `unseal` will also recursively unseal any nested data structures.
+As with `cofhejs.encrypt` above, `unseal` will also recursively unseal any nested data structures.

 ### Notes

-- `fhenixsdk` uses `zustand` behind the scenes to persist your user's Permits.
+- `cofhejs` uses `zustand` behind the scenes to persist your user's Permits.
 These zustand stores can be imported directly to be used as part of hooks.
 In the future we will also expose hooks to streamline interacting with the sdk in your react enabled dApps.
 - We plan to provide viem hooks inspired by `scaffold-eth`'s `useScaffoldContractRead` and `useScaffoldContractWrite` to automatically encrypt input data, inject permissions, and unseal output data.

 ## `FhenixClient` and `FhenixClientSync`

-`FhenixClient` uses the legacy Permission system (V1), it is recommended to migrate to `fhenixsdk` and `Permit`s above.
+`FhenixClient` uses the legacy Permission system (V1), it is recommended to migrate to `cofhejs` and `Permit`s above.

 ### Usage